yujinrobot/yujin_lidar/README.md

 ## About Yujin LiDAR

-Yujin 3D time-of-flight LiDAR is designed to measure distance from surroundings and collect 3D point cloud data.
-LiDAR is an optimized solution of indoor mapping, navigation, localization and other applications in the field of robotics, industries and safety & security.
+Yujin time-of-flight LiDAR is designed to measure distances from surroundings and collect point cloud data.
+Yujin LiDAR is an optimized solution of indoor mapping, navigation, localization and other applications in the field of robotics, industries and safety & security.

 ## Yujin LiDAR Software Maintenance

 - ROS Version: Melodic